borisbaldassari/alambic/doc/pages_md/03_Setup/05_Upgrade.md

      1 file changed, 0 insertions(+), 0 deletions(-)
      create mode 100644 mojo/public/images/alambic_presentation_data.jpg

+Then restart (hot-reload) hypnotoad:

+    boris@midkemia mojo $ hypnotoad bin/alambic
+    Starting hot deployment for Hypnotoad server 21981.

-Then restart hypnotoad if needed and the instance should have been updated.
-If anything goes wrong, you can still restore the last backup file.
+If anything goes wrong, you can still get back to the previous git commit and (if things went *really* wrong) restore the last backup file.
 Check the [documentation on backup](Backups) for more information.